Universal and Parameter-free Gradient Sliding for Composite Optimization: Introduction

-The second challenge associated with estimating unknown problem parameters is more subtle when backtracking line-search fails to identify a suitable constant.
-In standard first-order optimization, an unsuccessful trial value for the parameter incurs only a constant amount of additional (sub)gradient evaluations.
-In contrast, in GS methods, each unsuccessful outer trial may involve a substantial number of inner iterations.
-If the trial constant of the problem parameter associated with the outer function is underestimated, the resulting choice of the inner iteration number may be severely overestimated.
-Should this trial constant later fail the linesearch test and backtracking is required, the computational cost of this failed attempt has already been incurred through evaluations of the (sub)gradients of the inner component.
-Such uncontrollable extra computational effort may destroy the desired complexity bound associated with the inner function.
-On the other hand, if the outer parameter constant is overestimated, the overly conservative estimate leads to unnecessarily small progress per outer iteration and thus degrades the overall efficiency of the GS method.
+Designing such methods presents two main challenges.
+First, incorporating backtracking linesearch into GS is nontrivial.
+In standard first-order optimization, e.g., Accelerated Gradient Descent (AGD), backtracking linesearch adaptively estimates one local constant per iterate.
+In the GS setting, however, the parameter estimates associated with different components in the objective may evolve at different rates across iterations.
+Since optimal complexities rely critically on choosing the appropriate number of inner iterations, maintaining the required balance becomes difficult when both estimates change dynamically.
+Second, failed backtracking steps are substantially more costly in GS.
+A failed trial in standard first-order optimization incurs only a constant amount of extra (sub)gradient evaluations.
+By contrast, in the GS framework, each failed outer constant trial may involve a large number of inner iterations.
+Specifically, if the outer constant is underestimated, then the resulting number of inner iterations may be severely overestimated, and such linesearch failure may destroy the desired complexity bound for the inner component.
+On the other hand, if the outer constant is overestimated, the overly conservative estimate leads to unnecessarily small progress per outer iteration and thus degrades the overall efficiency.

-This paper addresses these issues by developing a parameter-free GS framework, which, to the best of our knowledge, is the first of its kind in convex composite optimization.
-Our paper has the following contributions.
-First, we propose a new line-search-compatible sliding subroutine that determines the number of inner iterations dynamically, rather than fixing it in advance.
-In this way, the method can adjust the inner computational effort as the local smoothness estimates evolve, while still maintaining the balance needed for the sliding strategy to work effectively.